 Previous work describing mastitis risk and cow hygiene on bedded pack systems includes descriptive studies of actively-managed composting bedded packs (Barberg et al., 2007b; Black et al., 2013; Fávero et al., 2015; Eckelkamp et al., 2016b; Albino et al., 2018; Heins et al., 2019).
 However, research comparing milk quality and cow hygiene between bedded pack systems and more traditional housing types has so far been limited to freestalls with sand, which is an uncommon housing type for organic farms in Vermont (Andrews et al. 2021.
 These include a study comparing actively-managed composting bedded packs (CBP) and sand-bedded freestalls for farms with a history of low bulk tank somatic cell counts (Eckelkamp et al., 2016a), work describing hygiene and bulk tank milk somatic cell count (BTSCC) for sand-bedded freestalls and CBP (Adkins et al., 2022), and a comparison of CBP and two types of freestall barns (Lobeck et al., 2011).
 It is unclear whether the herds included in these prior studies were conventionally-managed or organic dairies.
 To the best of our knowledge, no studies describe and compare bulk tank milk quality, udder health and hygiene on bedded pack farms and tiestall barns of similar size and management style.

-To better inform organic dairy producers in the Northeastern US, who may be interested in using a bedded pack barn for housing their cattle during the non-grazing season, we conducted a cross-sectional, observational study on organic dairies in Vermont.
+To better inform organic dairy producers in the Northeastern US, who may be interested in using a bedded pack barn for housing their cattle during the non-grazing season (typically the months of November-May), we conducted a cross-sectional, observational study on organic dairies in Vermont.
 This study aimed to quantify bulk tank milk bacteriology, udder health and udder hygiene measures for the two most common indoor housing systems (freestalls, tiestalls) and farms using a bedded pack for organic farms in Vermont.
 The objectives of this project were to identify whether bulk tank milk quality, udder health and hygiene outcomes differed by facility type, with a view to determining if bedded pack systems are a viable option for indoor housing of lactating cows in VT during the non-grazing season.
 We hypothesized that udder health, hygiene, and bulk tank milk bacteriology of bedded pack herds is inferior to that of more traditional housing types, as has been suggested by some previous research (Peeler et al., 2000; Fregonesi and Leaver, 2001; Barberg et al., 2007b; Lobeck et al., 2011).
 A secondary objective was to identify other (non-facility) management-related risk factors associated with bulk tank milk quality, udder health, udder hygiene, and milk production for organic VT dairy herds.

 Materials and Methods